 • incontinence urine;

-As you can see, encephalitis can give many complications, lead to patient disability and even death.
-To avoid complications, when a tick is found, a person should consult a doctor for help as soon as possible.
+As you can see, encephalitis can cause many complications, lead to patient disability and even death.
+To avoid complications, when a tick is discovered, a person should consult a doctor for help as soon as possible.

 19.09.2016

-This pathology is a focal infection that negatively affects the organs of the central nervous system and becomes the cause of paralysis of the limbs and other dangerous diseases.
-The signs of encephalitis after a tick bite detected during the time will help to start treatment as soon as possible, which will prevent the development of pathological processes.
+This pathology is a focal infection that negatively affects the central nervous system and causes paralysis of the limbs and other dangerous diseases.
+Signs of encephalitis discovered during a tick bite will help to begin treatment as soon as possible, which will prevent the development of pathological processes.

 Signs of tick-borne encephalitis in humans

-Outwardly, the pathology does not express itself in any way, therefore, it is not worth looking for symptoms in the appearance of a bite, manifestations of itching or other sensations.
-Often, the disease is manifested by a psychological complex of symptoms.
+Externally, the pathology does not express itself in any way, so you should not look for symptoms in the appearance of the bite, manifestations of itching or other sensations.
+The disease often manifests itself psychological complex symptoms.

-At the initial stages, the disease is accompanied by the following appearances:
+On initial stages the disease is accompanied by the following symptoms:

 • heat;